roniemartinez/libqpsd/README.md

 *Support was based only on existing PSD files downloaded from the internet.

 CONTRIBUTE

 	If you have an existing PSD file with different color mode or compression.
 Feel free to send me an email at ronmarti18@gmail.com

-	If you want to fork this project, feel free to do so
+	If you want to contribute in the code, just fork the project and pull requests.

+	Thanks to Yuezhao (huangezhao@gmail.com) for the RGB code optimization and for the psd file.
+	It is in CMYK - RLE format which made the new commit possible.